dustinpfister/blog_posts/_posts/js-promise.md

 ### 1.4 - A nodejs example of the Promise Constructor

 Here I have an example of using the [Promise constructor in nodejs](/2019/11/18/nodejs-promise/) with the file system module.
+For this example I am using the file system module to read file to which the location of which will be supplied by way of the first [positional argument](/2020/12/10/linux-bash-script-parameters-positional/) when calling the script.

 ```js
 // requiring in the file system module